blakehulett7/static_site_generator/README.md

 # static_site_generator
-This is my 2nd boot.dev projects.
+This is my 2nd boot.dev project.
 Let's get it!